Chamikajaya/java-masterclass/my-note.md

 single responsibility or job.
 If a class has more than one responsibility, it becomes harder to understand, modify, and maintain.

+2)**Open/Closed Principle** ==> A class should be open for extension but closed for modification.
+This means that a class should be designed in such a way that it can be extended to add new functionality without modifying its existing code.
+This can be achieved by using inheritance, interfaces, and design patterns like the Strategy pattern.

+3)**Liskov Substitution Principle** ==> Subtypes must be substitutable for their base types.
+This means that if you have a base class and a derived class, you should be able to use objects of the derived class wherever objects of the base class are expected, without breaking the functionality of the program.

+4)